Common dance injuries and prevention techniques

 Lower back strain and spasms

 It’s not just leg or foot injuries which can affect dancers.
-They are also at risk of upper body injuries such as back strain and spasms, as many dance movements are executed using the lower back and spine.
+They are also at risk of upper-body dance injuries, such as back strain and spasms, as many dance movements are executed using the lower back and spine.